Meta-bhsc/Jigsaw_Virus/README.md

 To run the file you can run USB Driver Updte.bat OR you can run Jigsaw_Virus.exe.

 All files are needed in the same directory to work.
-This is the older version and i dont intend on updating it to have it all compressed in one exe file.
+This is the older version and I dont intend on updating it to have it all compressed in one exe file.